Running Glossary: Your Complete Guide To The Lingo Of Runners

 Pace

 The speed you are running.
 It is typically measured in minutes per kilometre or mile.
-Learning to ‘pace yourself’ is a valuable skill for runners to sustain a consistent rate of movement when training and racing to avoid burning out (see above) early.
+Learning to ‘pace yourself’ is a valuable skill for runners to sustain a consistent rate of movement when training and racing to avoid burning out (see above).

-Personal Best - Running your fastest time over a specified distance or race.
+Personal Best or Personal Record - Running your fastest time over a specified distance or race.
+Check out How To Run Your Fastest Parkrun / 5K PB for beginner-friendly running tips.

 Progression run